-Changes in Enrollment Status (below 10 hours) 100% Withdrawal through late registration
+Changes in Enrollment Status

+(below 10 hours.
+Calculated based on credit hours) 100% Withdrawal through late registration

-50% Within 14 calendar days of the University's official first day of
+50% Within 14 calendar days of the University's official first day of classes

 Certain fees are non-refundable and are so noted.
 No refunds are allowed because of irregularity in attendance of classes.
 Refunds are held pending the settlement in full of all outstanding and current obligations payable to the University.
 Circumstances may warrant the assessment of a reinstatement fee for the purpose of academic reinstatement.